daifengwanglab/DeepGAMI/README.md

 ```

 ## Usage

+###Input
+To train the DeepGAMI model, users are should provide the following files as input:
+- Input modalities 1,2: These are the expression profiles for both modalities 1,2 respectively such that rows are samples/cells and columns are features(e.g. genes, snps, etc.).
+They should be in .csv format.
+- (optional) Intermediate biological layer files for modalities 1,2: Intermediate files containing prior biological knowledge for each modality to train DeepGAMI with biological drop connect hidden layer.
+They should be in .csv format.
+Each file should must contain column names "source","target" for source and target features for respective modality with any optional additional columns.
+Note that the feature set of input modality 1 must be similar to intermediate biological layer file 1, and, similarly for modality 2.
+- Disease phenotype file: This files contain the labels for training the samples/cells in input modalities and is a .csv file.
+The labels column must be marked as "labels", and the sample/cell IDs as "individualID".

+### Preprocess Data
+This step formats the input modalities, any intermediate biological layer files, and the phenotype file.

+### Train DeepGAMI model
 The DeepGamiTrain file is the starting point which reads the input files, performs model training, and predicts the phenotype.
 It can be run using the following command:

 ```